 One of my favorite pair of pruners for heavier garden work is my ratcheting pruners.
 They are also known as ratchet hand pruners, and make light work of heavy tasks.

 It does not matter if you have one small hydrangea bush or a yard full of garden beds.
 At some point, you will need to remove some dead growth, overgrown branches or untidy flowers from your garden shrubs and plants.

 And some of those branches will be thick.
 There are so many pruners on the market.

 Using Ratcheting Pruners

-If you have heavy branches in your garden that need pruning.
-Get out the ratcheting pruners.
+If you have heavy shrubs that need pruning, get out the ratcheting pruners.
 They make light work of heavy tasks.